 Lauren Holly Bio

-Lauren Michael Holly (born October 28, 1963) is an American-Canadian actress whose work spans long-running television roles and significant film performances.
-She is known for playing Deputy Sheriff Maxine Stewart on Picket Fences, Director Jenny Shepard on NCIS, and Dr. Betty Rogers on Motive, and for film roles including Mary Swanson in Dumb and Dumber and Linda Lee in Dragon: The Bruce Lee Story.
+Lauren Michael Holly, born on October 28, 1963, is an American-Canadian actress whose career has spanned more than four decades across television and film.
+She is widely recognized for playing Deputy Sheriff Maxine Stewart on the CBS series Picket Fences, NCIS Director Jenny Shepard on NCIS, and Dr. Betty Rogers on the Canadian drama Motive.
+Her film work includes memorable roles in Dumb and Dumber, Dragon: The Bruce Lee Story, Beautiful Girls, and What Women Want, establishing her as a familiar face in both comedic and dramatic productions in North America.

 Early Life and Background